 The funeral ceremony process was interesting.
 To give us experience of how a funeral would happen in real time, we had to write and deliver a funeral ceremony within three days.
 We did a consultation session with an actor playing the part of a bereaved person.

 From the information we gathered at the consultation, we wrote a draft ceremony within twenty-four hours.
 Then we rehearsed and delivered that ceremony, in an empty room with just the examiners at the other end.
 After that, delivering a ‘real’ funeral will be easy!

 Overall, I’m glad I completed my celebrant training.
 I feel I’m equipped to deal with my clients and to cope with whatever glitches arise.
 The fact that I’ve invested time and money to become a better celebrant builds trust.
 And I can show people that I have the skills to deliver the ceremony of their dreams.

 Want to get the benefit of my excellent training?
 Give me a call on 00 353 87 6959799 to start the ball rolling for a brilliant ceremony.

-At a vow renewal, you renew the vows you made on your wedding day.
+At a vow renewal ceremony, you renew the vows you made on your wedding day.
 It’s as simple as that.
 You get a second chance to tell each other that you’re committed for life.

 You can see a video of a vow renewal on my vow renewals page, which will show you what to expect from your vow renewal ceremony.
-But I wanted to share more about why I think vow renewals can be even better than weddings.
+But I wanted to share more about why I think vow renewal ceremonies can be even better than weddings.